-The RT6250A/RT6250B activates a unique type of diode emulation mode with a minimum switching period of 30μs (typical), called ultrasonic mode.
+The RT6278A/RT6278B activates a unique type of diode emulation mode with a minimum switching period of 30 μs (typical), called ultrasonic mode.
 This mode eliminates audio-frequency modulation that will otherwise be present when a lightly loaded controller automatically skips pulses.
 In ultrasonic mode, the low-side switch gate driver signal is "OR"ed with an internal oscillator (>33kHz).
-Once the internal oscillator is triggered, the controller will turn on UGATE and give it a shorter on-time.
-When the on-time expires, LGATE turns on until the inductor current goes to zero crossing threshold and keep both high-side and low-side MOSFETs off to wait for the next trigger.
+Once the internal oscillator is triggered, the controller will turn on UGATE and give it shorter on-time.
+When the on-time expires, LGATE turns on until the inductor current goes to the zero-crossing threshold and keeps both high-side and low-side MOSFETs off to wait for the next trigger.
 Because the shorter on-time causes a smaller pulse of the inductor current, the controller can keep the output voltage and switching frequency simultaneously.
-The on-time decrease has a limitation and the output voltage will be lifted under the light load conditions.
+The on-time decreasing has a limitation and the output voltage will be lifted up under the slight load conditions.
 The controller will turn on LGATE first to pull down the output voltage.
 When the output voltage is pulled down to the balance point of the output load current, the controller will proceed with the short on-time sequence as described above.
 Ultrasonic mode is selected by the EN voltage level.
 When EN is above 2.3V, it enters ultrasonic mode.
 If EN is in the range of 0.8V to 1.7V, it enters normal mode.
-If using the ultrasonic mode, The Richtek-provided BOM must be used.
+If using the ultrasonic mode, the BOM provided by Richtek must be used.

-17.5 On-Time Reduction Function for DEM
+On-Time Reduction Function for DEM 17.5

-In normal diode emulation mode, the output voltage ripple of the converter is proportional to the on-time and inversely proportional to the load current.
-To have smaller voltage ripple in light load applications, the RT6250A/RT6250B provides a smart reduction on-time function, which will follow decreased load current to decrease on-time naturally, therefore the output voltage ripple can be reduced effectively.
+In normal diode emulation mode, the output voltage ripple of the converter is proportional to on-time and inversely proportional to the load current.
+In order to have smaller voltage ripple in light load applications, the RT6278A/RT6278B provides a smart on-time reduction function, which will follow decreased load current to decrease on-time naturally, therefore the output voltage ripple can be reduced effectively.

-17.6 Linear Regulators (VCC)
+Linear Regulators (VCC)

-The RT6250A/RT6250B also includes a 5V linear regulator (VCC).
-The VCC regulator steps down the input voltage to supply both internal circuitry and gate drivers.
+The RT6278A/RT6278B also includes a 5V linear regulator (VCC).
+The VCC regulator steps down the input voltage to supply both the internal circuitry and gate drivers.
 Do not connect the VCC pin to external loads.